 “If you’re getting good restorative sleep and functioning well during the day, you likely don’t need to nap,” adds Dasgupta.

-But here’s the catch: More than one-third of Americans don’t get the recommended amount of seven hours of sleep a night.
+But here’s the catch: More than of Americans don’t get the recommended amount of seven hours of sleep a night.
 So, you might not be sleeping as well as you think.

 “There are plenty of people who say, ‘I think I sleep fine,’ but if you did a sleep study on them, they’d have underlying sleep issues,” says Ruiz.